 You would be forgiven for thinking the progress towards a better life is linear:

-Instead, you usually get something looking like this:
+Instead, it usually looks like this:

 Because instead of the progress on these things looking like a bunch of parallel branches: